patipan-p/cat-app/README.md

 # cat-app
 An app about cat <br />
+<h3>NOTE: This project was created back around ~2021-2022 so some of the menu might not working. </h3>
 Link - https://snack.expo.dev/@b6231774/cat-app
 # seamsi
 How is your luck today? <br />